Taurin für Katzen: Essenzielle Aminosäuren im Überblick - RumbleBox

 Healthy snack option for your cat

-BITES No.4 - Freeze-Dried Chicken Liver : Provides high-quality protein and plenty of taurine for cats to support heart and vision health.
+BITES No.4 - Freeze-dried chicken liver : Provides high-quality protein and plenty of taurine for cats to support heart and vision health.

 BITES No.6 - Freeze-dried duck breast : Particularly rich in arginine, ideal for supporting the detoxification process in the cat's body.